Blackberry: Plant profile

 Bramble blossom appears as early as May, followed by lusciously sweet berries that are ready to pick in late summer.
 Legend has it that on the previous evening of Michaelmas Day, at the end of October, the Devil spits every bush and berries are ruined.
 Certainly, the damp weather and night frosts will have deteriorated the berries by then.

 The root bark and leaves are astringent and diuretic.
 Young leaves also make a lovely tea rich in vitamin C.

 Blackberries are also high in vitamin C and phenolic compounds, which are known to be antiviral and antibacterial.
 Some varieties of have more dietary fibre than wholemeal bread.

 Culinary uses and recipes with Blackberries

 There is so much you can do with blackberries.
-They are delicious eaten alone on top of yoghurt and ice-cream, but can be used to make preserves, tarts and pies.
-They also make fruity sauces ideal for game and fantastic country wines and infused liqueurs.
+They are delicious eaten alone on top of yoghurt and ice-cream, but can be used to make all kinds of preserves, tarts and pies.
+They also make good fruity chutneys and sauces for game.